zioDocker/DockerDevelopmentOnMac/README.md

-# DockerDevelopmentOnMac
-Optimised docker development environent for Mac Os.
+Docker Development On Mac
 ---

-This repo has the purpose to provide an optimised docker environment for Mac Os using NFS and other best practises.
+This repo tries to solve some problematics related about development using Docker and in particular on Mac Os:

+* It's common, when you develop multiple projects and you have to handle multiple docker configurations, figure out how map containers ports in order to solve port conflicts: i.e all applications using nginx has to use the same port 80.
+This problem is solved using a **reverse proxy (Traefik)** in front of all our containers.

-Docker for mac has known problems of filesystem performances, for this reasons using NFS seems to be a good workaround.
+* Docker for mac has known problems of filesystem performances, for this reasons using NFS seems to be a good workaround.
 This script want to centralise the NFS docker configuration in one point, in order to be always able to set up docker volumes for multiple project with **NFS**.

-In order to be able to handle multiple projects on the same machine, we use a **reverse proxy (Traefik)** that run in front of all our
-containers: all ports and traffic  are distributed dynamically by the reverse proxy and we have not to care about ports conflics

-Technlogies used:
+Used Technlogies:
 * [NFS](https://en.wikipedia.org/wiki/Network_File_System)
 * [Traefik v2.2](https://github.com/containous/traefik)